EirikHaughom/OSDUBootcamp/Labs/Module 1 - Authentication and authorization/readme.md

 ### 1.1 OSDU CLI
 1. Download the config file you received by email and save it to `C:/Users/\<username\>/.osducli` (Windows) or `/users/<username>/.osducli/` (Linux/MacOS).
+2. Run the following command `osdu config default` and point to the path of the config file, i.e. `C:/Users/\<username\>/.osducli/bootcamp`
-2. Open a terminal and run the following command to authenticate towards OSDU:
+3. Open a terminal and run the following command to authenticate towards OSDU:
     ```bash
     osdu status
     ```
-3. Perform the interactive authentication in your browser.
+4. Perform the interactive authentication in your browser.
-4. OSDU CLI will now attempt a connection towards all the Core APIs.
+5. OSDU CLI will now attempt a connection towards all the Core APIs.
 You should see the following output:
     ```bash
     CRS Catalog service     200         OK
     CRS Converter service   200         OK